agiamas/mastering-mongodb-6x/README.md

 # mastering-mongodb
-Sample code for the Mastering MongoDB book, Packt Publishing
+Sample code for the Mastering MongoDB 6.X book by Packt Publishing